cloudmesh-community/book/chapters/machinelearing/aws-sagemaker.md

 The above code does the following:

 * Downloads the MNIST dataset (mnist.pkl.gz) from the deeplearning.net
-  website to your Amazon SageMaker notebook instance.
+  Web site to your Amazon SageMaker notebook instance.

 * Unzips the file and reads the following three datasets into the notebook's memory: